-- Paleontological Society Student Grants, awarded each year in the amount of $800.
+- Paleontological Society Student Research Grants, awarded each year in the amount of $1200.

 - The Paleontological Society GSA Student Poster Award.
 This competition, held each fall at GSA, is open to undergraduate and graduate student members of the Paleontological Society.
-The winner of the competition, which will be judged by a panel of professional paleontologists, will receive a $250 prize and prizes will be awarded for runners up as well.
-All current student members who submit posters to the conference will automatically be entered into the competition, as well as students who become members at GSA.
+The competition will be judged by a panel of professional paleontologists.
+The three graduate winners will receive an award of $250 each, while the three undergraduate winners will receive an award of $150 each.

 - Building our $250,000 Centennial Fund, honoring the Paleontological Society’s 100th anniversary.
 This fund will endow future student grants, as well as allow us to increase the amount of student grants in the future.

 The OTF Program awards partial travel scholarships to undergraduate and graduate students, and recent graduates studying in the geosciences, to attend their first GSA Annual Meeting.